Configuration#

 runners[].count | Number of parallel instances (default: 1) |

 runners[].labels | Labels for workflow runs-on matching.
-Include agentic when the runner should serve GitHub Agentic Workflows; that label also triggers gh sr doctor agentic prerequisite checks (with profile: agentic, or alone on native setups).
-The legacy label gh-aw is still recognized by gh sr doctor for existing configs. |
+Include agentic when the runner should serve GitHub Agentic Workflows.
+With profile: agentic, the agentic label is added automatically if omitted. |

 runners[].ephemeral | Optional boolean.
 When true, the runner handles one job and deregisters.
-Docker-mode uses --restart no; native passes --ephemeral to config.sh. |
+Container mode uses --restart no; native passes --ephemeral to config.sh. |

 Unique runner names per repository: GitHub registers each self-hosted runner by its instance name (name-1, name-2, …).
 That name must be unique within a given owner/repo.
 If two machines use the same base name and count: 1, both try to register as name-1 and only one registration remains active.
 Prefer distinct base names (for example myapp-win vs myapp-linux) so every machine has its own GitHub runner record and gh sr status matches the right row.